TejasBN28/Workshop-RTL-Design-using-Verilog-with-Sky130Tech/README.md

 endmodule
 ```
 <br>
-Also, the same design can be efficiently implemented using nonblocking stateements.
+Also, the same design can be efficiently implemented using nonblocking statements.

 ```
 module code(input clk, input reset, input d, output reg q);